Astroner/c-simple-regexp/README.md

 # Hi there
-This is just a simle C RegExp implementation.
+This is just a simple C RegExp implementation.

 # Supported tokens
  - '.' - any character (except \n, \r etc)